What’s new in Simbrain 4

 Highlights

-- A flexible supervised learning framework with multiple optimizers allows training networks on the fly through complex architectures.
+- A flexible supervised learning framework supports on-the-fly training through complex pathways with multiple optimizers and initialization strategies.

-- Image World was rewritten with an image processing pipeline system, image albums, and a live editor.
+- Image World was rewritten around an image processing pipeline, with image albums, filters, and a live editor.

-- Text World merged separate components into a unified NLP environment with token embeddings, multiple tokenizers including byte-pair encoding, and language model integration.
+- Text World now provides a unified NLP environment with token embeddings, multiple tokenizers including byte-pair encoding, and support for language-model-style workflows.

 Network